LopezChris/Image-Recognition/documentation/tutorial.md

 Show graph of training vs validation accuracy.
 If the training accuracy orange continues to increase while the validation accuracy decreases, the model is **overfitting**.

-The model **overfitting** will occur if the training accuracy continues to increase while the validation accuracy decreases. **Tensorboard** is a graphing software that shows a visual of the training vs validation as the model is being retrained.
+The model **overfitting** will occur if the training accuracy continues to increase while the validation accuracy decreases.

-## MobileNet
+### Testing

+Once all steps are outputted, a **final test accuracy evaluation** will be printed showing an estimate of how the trained model will perform the classification task.
+You will see a percentage for the model’s prediction accuracy based on the images in the test that are given the correct label after the model is fully trained.

 ## Object Recognition